cys3c/wpscan-v3/README.md

 #### Usage

-Open a terminal and type wpscan --help
+Open a terminal and type wpscan --help (if you built wpscan from the source, you should type the command outside of the git repo)

 The DB is located at ~/.wpscan/db